corsairmarks/combined_silfae_revisited/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Require Apocalypse for prescripted empire, extra names for randomisation, allow portraits as secondary species and to be randomized
 * 1.0.2 Fix `on_game_start` on_action to fire correctly, ensure correct `graphical_culture`
-* 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
+* 2.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Update minor code improvements from the base game (icons, spelling changes)
     * Get rid of janky `switch` cases and use new trigger exporting (code is more better now)
 * 2.1.0 Use new feature to restrict Astral Horror trait to the Eltryrad species class
+* 3.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
+    * More Pop clothing selector refinements
+    * Update special Dimensional Tearing technology to be unavailable for non-Horrorworm empires
+    * Do not show the special Hollow Form ship in the previewer for non-Horrorworm empires

 ## Source Code